Yves848/WingetPosh/readme.md

 ***
 ## Remaks :
-  The goal of this module is not really the same as *Microsoft.WinGet.Client* (still in alpha)
+  The goal of this module is not really the same as *Microsoft.WinGet.Client*

   Basically, it was focused on the "graphical interface" aspect.
 The "parsing" part was added naturally.
   Unlike the official module, it is 100% written in Powershell in order to be compatible with version 5.1 and requires NO external dependency.